wp-statistics/wp-statistics/readme.txt

 == Upgrade Notice ==
 = 6.0 =
+* BACKUP YOUR DATABASE BEFORE INSTALLING!
+* This update includes a new database table, you should not lose any data to make sure to backup your database just in case.
 * You can now track statistics on WordPress pages!
 However this is disabled by default, go to Statistics->Settings->General Settings->Pages to enabled it.
 * There's a new admin manual, you can view or download it by going to Statistics->Manual.

 = 5.3 =
 * Robots list updated, please either go to "Statistics->Settings->IP/Robot Exclusions", "Reset to Default" and then save or manually make the changes which can be found in the change log details.

-= 4.8 =
-* BACKUP YOUR DATABASE BEFORE INSTALLING!
-* This update includes a new database table, you should not lose any data to make sure to backup your database just in case.

-= 4.5 =
-* As of V4.3, the robots list is now stored in the database and is user configurable.
-Because of this updates to the default robots list will not automatically be added during upgrades.
-You can either go to "Statistics->Settings->IP/Robot Exclusions", "Reset to Default" and then save or manually make the changes which can be found in the change log details.

-= 4.0 =
-* BACKUP YOUR DATABASE BEFORE INSTALLING!
-* IF YOU ARE NOT RUNNING V3.2 ALL OF YOUR DATA WILL BE LOST IF YOU UPGRADE TO V4.0 or above!
-* GeoIP is enabled by default but you must download the GeoIP database before any Countries will be detected correctly.
-Go to the settings page and it will download automatically, if it does not or it fails, simply go to the bottom of the page and re-download it.
-* The new browser detection code uses "MSIE" instead of "IE", your database will be updated automatically during install to reflect this.
-* As the webcrawler code is now working, you'll probably see a significant change in the "Unknown" browser category and the number of hits your site gets.

 == Changelog ==
 = 6.0 =